atamrifai/Python-Test/Python Function/Readme.md

-The included code stub will read an integer, , from STDIN.
+The included code stub will read an integer,n , from STDIN.
 Without using any string methods, try to print the following:
 _123...n_
 Note that "..." represents the consecutive values in between.